TheDevRay/dnd-gwp-rivenrijk/Session notes 2025.md

 As Echo and Leon went on a scouting trip to see for better options to rest than in the building we just checked out, Casimar and Gervian got cozy inside that very same building.
 As having a beer and a cozy fire wasn't enough, also decided on setting a trap up the back ally to provide a little protection, or perhaps, dinner, this cabbage is not gonna last me very long anyway.

 After about 2 hours, the scouting party came back telling us about an old guardhouse they found, near a bell tower.
 It did sound a lot better than this shit hole, although we made a fire, it was promised to have a lockable door and barred windows.
 So we decided rest there for the rest of the day and night.
-Nobody really even no what time of day it was, but the portal seemed to shook up things a little.
+Nobody really even know what time of day it was, but the portal seemed to shook up things a little.

 When we got there, we locked the door and took some time to ourself, patching our wounds a little and talking about what all just happened.
 Echo could not resist questioning our "new" green faced friend whom is still amongst us somehow.